arashabe/UniDataTracker/README.md

 ### Step 5: Configure the Database Connection
-Update the `config.ini` file with your database connection settings:
+Create and update the `config.ini` file with your database connection settings:

 ```ini
 [Database_Con]